travelsonic/Dance-Dance-Revolution-Game-Engine/DDRMAX ENGINE/Edit Mode.md

 to the SSQ format.

 ## Note Placement:

+### Limitations:
 The editor, "out of the box," allows you to place 1/4th, 1/8th, and 1/4th notes.
-This limitation appears to be on the level of the editor itself, and not from the SSQ format itself.
+This limitation appears to be one that originates within the step editor, and not with the SSQ format itself.

 Another strictly editor imposed limitation is with regards to how many arrows you can place on a beat.
 When placing an arrow, the game checks how many arrows